We talk to First State Super’s Head of Product, Amanda Ralph, about super fund fees and what they mean for you.

 Amanda: Well, the complexity comes from the ‘unbundling’ I mentioned a moment ago.
 Breaking down fees into their component parts is meant to make things clearer for members, but it doesn’t necessarily do that.
 Our administration fee, for example, has two parts: a flat membership fee of $52 a year plus 0.15% of accumulation account balances and 0.4% of income stream account balances.

-Our investment fees reflect the costs we incur in managing our investment portfolio.
-The annual investment fee for our Balanced Growth option is 0.76%.
-But for disclosure purposes — on our website and in our Product Disclosure Statement — we have to show the individual costs that make up this figure.
-These include investment management costs, performance-related costs, transaction costs, and other costs such as audit and custodian fees.
+Our investment fees reflect the costs we incur in managing our investment portfolio and can vary from year to year.
+The investment fee for our Balanced Growth option for the year ended 30 June was 0.76%^1.
+But for disclosure purposes — on our website and in our Product Disclosure Statement — we have categorised the amounts that make up this figure.
+These include investment management costs, performance-related costs, transaction costs, and other fees and costs such as audit and custody fees.
 For anyone trying to understand fees, it can be a bit overwhelming.

 Some funds also charge a switching fee if you change investment options and an exit fee if you leave the fund, although we don’t charge these fees at First State Super.
 And there can be fees for advice, and fees for services relating to family law disputes.
 On top of that, most members pay insurance premiums, although that’s not a fee as such.